Protocol Break

 The architecture follows the NCSC's import pipeline pattern, placing complex processing on the untrusted side and simple verification on the trusted side:

-Complex data formats are converted into simpler, verifiable formats.
-The NCSC places the transformation engine deliberately on the untrusted side because "we assume that the transformation engine could be compromised."
-This is intentional: the complex, potentially vulnerable processing happens where a compromise is least damaging.
+The original network session ends at step 1 -- no packets pass through.
+The CDS strips all protocol headers, session state, and transport metadata (step 2), then converts complex data formats into simpler, verifiable forms (step 3).
+The NCSC places this transformation engine deliberately on the untrusted side because "we assume that the transformation engine could be compromised" -- the complex, potentially vulnerable processing happens where a compromise is least damaging.

 The key insight